 - shaving the pubic area.
 Once routine, shaving is no longer done unless a woman requests it.

-Other procedures that you can include in your birth plan are requests about fetal monitoring, extra birthing equipment you’d like in the room, and how often you have internal exams during labor.
+Other procedures that you can include in your birth plan are preferences about fetal monitoring, extra birthing equipment you’d like in the room, and how often you have internal exams during labor.

 Pain management.
-This is important for most women and is certainly something you have a lot of control over.
+This is important for most women and is something you have a lot of control over.
 It’s also something you’ll want to discuss carefully with your health care provider.
-Some women change their minds about pain relief during labor only to discover that they’re too far along in their labor to use certain methods, such as an epidural.
-You’ll also want to be aware of alternative forms of pain relief, including massage, relaxation, breathing, and hot tubs.
-Know your options and make your wishes known to your health provider.
+Some women change their minds about pain relief during labor only to discover that they’re too far along in their labor to use some methods, such as an epidural.
+Also ask about other forms of pain relief, including massage, relaxation, breathing, and bathing.
+Know your options and make your wishes known to your care provider.

 Position during delivery.
 You can try a variety of positions during labor, including the classic semi-recline with the feet in stirrups that you’ve seen in the movies.
 Other choices include lying on your side, squatting, standing, or simply using whatever stance feels right at the time.

 Episiotomies.
-When necessary, doctors perform episiotomies (when the perineum — the area of skin between the vagina and the anus — is partially cut to ease the delivery).
-You may have one if you risk tearing or in the case of a medical emergency, but if there is an option, you can discuss your preference with your provider.
+When necessary, doctors do episiotomies (when the perineum — the area of skin between the vagina and the anus — is partially cut to ease the delivery).
+You may have one if you risk tearing or in the case of a medical emergency.
+But if there is an option, you can discuss your preference with your provider.

 Assisted birth.
 If the baby becomes stuck in the birth canal, an assisted birth (i.e., using forceps or vacuum extraction) may be necessary.

 Cesarean section (C-section).
-You might not want to think about this, but if you have to have a cesarean, you’ll need to consider a few things.
+If you need to have a C-section, you’ll have to consider a few things.
 Do you want your partner to be present, if possible?
 What about viewing the birth — do you want to see the baby coming out?

 - Would your partner like to cut the umbilical cord?